alexhkurz/compiler-construction-2022/README.md

 There are four assignments and a report.
 The report is similar to a take home exam, but divided into four separate parts and deadlines throughout the semester.

-In more detail, the assignments, each worth 15%, will cover
+In more detail, the **programming assignments**, each worth 15%, will cover
 - parsing,
 - typechecking,
 - interpretation,
 - compiling to Webassembly.

-The report, worth 40%, consists of solutions to exercises on
+In these assignments an important method of debugging will be to reduce the problematic code to minimal form and then to execute it pen-and-paper.
+This requires understanding of the relevant algorithms, which are the topic of the the **report**, worth 35%.
+The report will consist of solutions to selected exercises on
 - regular expressions and finite automata,
 - context-free grammars, pushdown automata and LALR-parsing,
 - type-checking and type-inference,
 - interpretation and operational semantics.

+5% of the grade will be for participation.

 ## prerequisites